 Happy Pak will donate 10% of each sale to Direct Relief’s coronavirus efforts in the United States.
 This philanthropic organization equips doctors and nurses with life-saving medical resources to care for the world’s most vulnerable people.

 Even from a safe and healthy distance, it’s important to give back to our communities and maintain our social connections.
-Given that life is challenging for many right now, everyone could all benefit from a little generosity!
+Given that life is challenging for many right now, everyone could benefit from a little generosity!